 Shirring with elastic thread is when the elastic thread is on the machine's bobbin, instead of sewing thread.
 As mentioned in my post, Shirring Fabric With Sewing Thread, it does resemble smocking in a way and the elastic thread certainly creates beautiful soft gathers that is figure hugging,flexible and great to use in necklines, waistlines and even on sleeves of dresses and tops.

-This is a top I bought a few years ago of which the waistline is shirred.
+Below is a top I bought a few years ago which is made from a silky Satin fabric, of which the waistline is shirred.
+I love the neckline and the gathered empire/waistline is very comfortable.

 I used polyester suiting for the slacks.